nestybox/sysbox/README.md

     <img alt="sysbox" src="./docs/figures/sysbox-features.gif" width="1000" />
 </p>

 (\*) For pricing purposes, a "host" is a computer (bare-metal or virtual-machine) with up to 16 CPU cores (32 hyper threads).
-Per-core pricing is also available for smaller hosts / VMs.
-Volume discounts available for 50 or more licenses.
+Per-core pricing at **$4 per-core per-month** is also available for hosts with < 8 cores.
+Volume discounts available for 50+ per-host licenses or 400+ per-core licenses.

 More on the features [here](docs/user-guide/features.md).